spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

 exposed, your profile is compromised.
 This KeyPair contains the private key `d` as well as the public key `x`.
 Later on, we will just need the public key to include it in our new profile.
-You can now simply copy this file and remove your private key `d` to just have your public key.
+You can now simply copy this file and remove your private key `d` in this copy.
 Or you can use the `SpxpCryptoTool` for this operation as well:
 ```
 $ SpxpCryptoTool extractpublic john-doe-keypair.json > john-doe-publickey.json
 $ cat john-doe-publickey.json